 Offer leasing business model for aquaculture 4.0 solutions

-No new technology in agri-food, however effective, will see widespread adoption if affordability issues are not addressed.
+To improve farmer’s accessibility to digital technologies for their fish farms, new business models have been developed such as leasing systems.
 Indeed, most farms in Asia are small-scale family farms that may have limited financial resources.
 To address this challenge, eFishery, an Indonesia-based startup is offering farmers the choice of either buying or leasing their smart feeding devices for a monthly fee.
 Going further, these connected smart farms would have an unprecedented level of accountability, transparency and traceability.
 These data could allay concerns about creditworthiness, opening up new funding opportunities from more risk adverse investors.
+In January 2022, eFishery has managed to raise $90 million in Series C funding, remarking a promising milestone of leasing business model.

 Beyond affordability, a leasing model also reduces obsolescence risk for farmers, as the aquaculture 4.0 industry is still rapidly evolving.
 More important than providing a regular stream of revenue, the leasing model would also give tech players better access to real-world data on how their systems perform.
 Real-world data is absolutely crucial for machine learning and iterative improvement of their systems, making the leasing model valuable for both parties.